opengeospatial/geoparquet/README.md

 ## About

-This repository defines a [specification](https://geoparquet.org/releases/v1.0.0-beta.1/) for how to store geospatial [vector data](https://gisgeography.com/spatial-data-types-vector-raster/) (point, lines, polygons) in [Apache Parquet](https://parquet.apache.org/), a popular columnar storage format for tabular data - see [this vendor explanation](https://databricks.com/glossary/what-is-parquet) for more on what that means.
+This repository defines a [specification](https://geoparquet.org/releases/v1.0.0-rc.1/) for how to store geospatial [vector data](https://gisgeography.com/spatial-data-types-vector-raster/) (point, lines, polygons) in [Apache Parquet](https://parquet.apache.org/), a popular columnar storage format for tabular data - see [this vendor explanation](https://databricks.com/glossary/what-is-parquet) for more on what that means.
 Our goal is to standardize how geospatial data is represented in Parquet to further geospatial interoperability among tools using Parquet today, and hopefully help push forward what's possible with 'cloud-native geospatial' workflows.
 Learn more at [geoparquet.org](https://geoparquet.org)

-**Warning:** This specification is currently in 1.0 'beta' releases, which means we don't anticipate anything major will change, but still reserve the right to make changes in backwards incompatible ways.
-See the [versioning](#versioning) section below for more info.
-If you are excited about the potential please collaborate with us by building implementations, sounding in on the issues and contributing PR's!
-Note that the specification in this repository is in flux, we recommend using the [latest published release](https://geoparquet.org/releases/).
+**Note:** This specification is currently in 1.0 'release candidate' status, which means we are proposing the current version to be 1.0.0, and if we do not hear any negative feedback in the next few weeks then it will become 1.0.0.
+So breaking changes are still possible, but quite unlikely - see the [versioning](#versioning) section below for more info.

 Early contributors include developers from GeoPandas, GeoTrellis, OpenLayers, Vis.gl, Voltron Data, Microsoft, Carto, Azavea, Planet & Unfolded.
 Anyone is welcome to join us, by building implementations, trying it out, giving feedback through issues and contributing to the spec via pull requests.